 I wanted to understand the Blue Nose’s appeal.
 It’s a big event, and it gets a lot of Haligonians out running… But I never saw why they bothered.
 You can run any time, almost anywhere.
 Is having the street closed and a few thousand people in matching shirts around you really a big deal?

-Years of being too fat wreaked havoc on my knees, so on the advice of my doctor, I signed up for the 5K.
+Years of being too fat wreaked havoc on my knees, so on the advice of my doctor, I signed up for the 5K instead of the 10K I originally had in mind.
 I began training with the Team Myles running group.
 We ran Point Pleasant Park and the waterfront, gradually upping our time and distance.
 When May rolled around, I was routinely running 5K, in about 40 minutes.
 (I know that’s a snail’s pace for regular runners, but it felt pretty good to me.)

 The energy on race day was palpable.
 You’d have to be pretty committed to cynicism to not get caught up in the excitement of 2,135 people, all giddy to be minutes away from the start of something they clearly love.
 When the start gun went, I had to resist the impulse to shoulder through the crowd like a demented linebacker.
 Despite all warnings from experienced runners, I took off at a far faster pace than normal.